Rise of the Planet of the Apes: Visual effects

 As the apes in Rise were meant to be real, the producers decided not to use actors in suits.
-After considering real apes, instead Weta Digital created the apes digitally in almost every case through performance capture.
+After considering real apes, instead Weta Digital created the apes digitally in almost every case through motion capture.
 Almost 1,500 visual effects shots were previsualized.
 Advances in the technology allowed the use of performance capture in an exterior environment, affording the film-makers the freedom to shoot much of the film on location with other actors, as opposed to the confines of a soundstage.
 The main breakthrough was a camera that enabled viewing the motion capture dots in daylight, employed mostly for the Golden Gate Bridge battle.
 A maximum of six actors could have their movements captured, with larger ape crowds using fully digital animals animated using Weta's move library.
 The Golden Gate Bridge set used both a physical set which was extended digitally, and a fully computer-generated model of the bridge that also included the ocean and nearby hills.

 After shooting the actors playing humans interacting with others wearing the motion capture suits, a clean plate was shot with actors for extra reference.
 Actor-stuntman Terry Notary guided the actors on realistic ape movement, while Weta studied the chimps in the Wellington Zoo for reference.
 The digital apes also received detailed models with skeletons, muscles and nerve tissue layers for accurate animation.
 Cast models of apes' heads and limbs helped the texture department replicate skin details such as wrinkles and pores.
 Given the difference between human and chimpanzee facial muscles, the animators tweaked the performance through a new facial muscle system adding dynamics, ballistics, and secondary motion.
 As the silent performance required expressive eyes, a new eye model was made to depict both greater accuracy in muscle movement in and around the eyes, and also tears, pupil dilation, and light refraction.
 While Andy Serkis was the primary performer for Caesar, as the effects team considered that at times "Andy overcame the character," other motion capture team actors were also used, especially Devyn Dalton, whose height matched that of a chimpanzee.
 Along with that, they used Notary to play Caesar in stunt-filled scenes such as the Golden Gate Bridge scene.

 Music

-The score for the film was written by Patrick Doyle and performed by the Hollywood Studio Symphony conducted by James Shearman.
+The score for the film was composed by Patrick Doyle, performed by the Hollywood Studio Symphony and conducted by James Shearman.
 The main concern was to have the music help progress the plot in the scenes without dialogue, for instance, conveying the emotions of Caesar's relationships with Will and Charles.
 To turn the score into a "driving force that keeps audiences paying attention," Doyle employed an African-American chorus and focused on percussion and "low and deep" orchestra sounds.
 Doyle collaborated closely with the sound department to make the music complement the sound effects, including writing a recurring theme based on their recording of a chimpanzee.